Urban Science: Complexity, Informatics, & Sensing

 A holistic approach to improving cities

 NYU Center for Urban Science + Progress (CUSP) is introducing an interdisciplinary doctoral track in Urban Science: Complexity, Informatics, and Sensing.
-The new track offers a collaborative and inclusive environment to engage PhD students enrolled in a variety of doctoral programs at NYU Tandon with an interest in convergent research in urban science.
-The doctoral track will facilitate the creation of multidisciplinary, cross-departmental groups of researchers with different backgrounds and methodological interests, united by their interest in urban science and its applications.
+This pilot program offers a collaborative and inclusive environment to engage PhD students enrolled in a variety of doctoral programs at NYU Tandon with an interest in convergent research in urban science.
+The doctoral track will aim to facilitate the creation of multidisciplinary, cross-departmental groups of researchers with different backgrounds and methodological interests, united by their interest in urban science and its applications.

 Doctoral track students will engage with CUSP’s urban science faculty, experts in methodological aspects pertaining to complexity (dynamical systems, multi-agent systems, network science, and risk engineering), informatics (AI, machine learning, and robotics), and sensing (Internet of Things, smart infrastructure, wireless).

-Applications for the Spring 2023 cohort of the doctoral track are now closed.
+Applications for the Fall 2023 cohort are now closed.

 Connecting the Pieces

 The field of urban science requires input from many different kinds of stakeholders.
-Reflective of that, this track welcomes students from all academic backgrounds to come together to pursue their passions for solving complex urban problems.
+Reflective of that, this track aims to bring together students from all academic backgrounds to pursue their passions for solving complex urban problems.
 Our goal is to transcend the modularity of different academic disciplines in order to foster interdisciplinary collaboration and create an additional mechanism for incubating new research.

 Maurizio Porfiri, PhD

-The doctoral track has the following requirements for completion:
+The doctoral track is piloting the following requirements for completion:

 - Nine elective credits to be chosen from a list of urban science courses offered at CUSP